ChuckJonas/wtfapex/README.md

 Behind the scenes Salesforce seems to always convert 15 character Id's to 18.

-While equivalency works as expected in most cases:
+Equivalency works as expected in most cases:

 ```java
 Id a15 = '0012F00000YIc48';